antoinevg/GSG/luna/design/rfp.md

 [libgreat.git:/firmware/platform/lpc43xx/](https://github.com/greatscottgadgets/libgreat/tree/master/firmware/platform/lpc43xx)

-### 3.3 Command Serialization and Transport Library
+### 3.3 Command Serialisation and Transport Library

-The USB serialization and Transport libary is responsible for marshalling "Great Communication Protocol" commands from the host to the device.
+The USB serialisation and Transport library is responsible for marshalling "Great Communication Protocol" commands from the host to the device.

 Command execution takes the form of a host request containing the command class, verb and parameters followed by a device response containing one or more return parameters.